Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

       agent = {
         providerCache = {
           enabled   = true
-          sizeLimit = "40Gi" # Adjust based on your needs
+          sizeLimit = "40Gi" # Adjust based on your needs; must not exceed the PV capacity }
-        }
       }
     })